Skip to content

 Environmental security in Ukraine: a key element of Ukraine’s national policy

-Ukraine has laws and strategies integrating environment into national security, plus monitoring and restoration plans.
-Gaps remain: wartime damage assessment methods are inadequate, underestimating losses and complicating reconstruction funding and prosecutions.
+Ukraine has laws and strategies integrating environmental protection into the national security system, along with monitoring and restoration plans.
+However, gaps remain: methods for assessing damage during wartime are still insufficiently effective, which underestimates losses and complicates funding for recovery and the investigation of crimes.

-Closing these gaps requires conflict-sensitive monitoring, standardized damage accounting, international technical aid, and legal strategies linking national evidence to international prosecutions and reparations.
+Closing these gaps requires conflict-adapted monitoring, standardized damage accounting, international technical assistance, and legal strategies linking evidence of environmental crimes in Ukraine to international court proceedings and reparations.

 Recent posts: